 Over the course of its existence, Vosto5 has primarily sought new pathways for live communication with the audience through its work.
 It explores how to activate the audience, how to organically connect it with the ever-changing, lively and transitory structure of theatrical performances, how to draw its perception beyond the norm.
 At the same time, in its typically satirical way, Vosto5 opens up purely Czech social themes via iconic Czech cultural phenomena, whether Josef Lada, Sněžka, the mythical Pérák or Hanč and Vrbata.
 The themes of each production combine interest in Czech topics, events and stories as ingredients which in the fusion boiler of our society and history create and root our complicated national identity.
 Vosto5 does not idealize the features of our national character but rather shows it in all its complexity and ambiguity – but always with a conspiratorial sense of detachment and perspective.
 In its works it tries not to guide or judge, but rather to taste and experience, or in the case of freer structures, to be directly at the creation of the theatrical situation, gag or event.

 Vosto5 is a live creative organism with an unusually wide range of sizes and types of productions: from operating the “Stand’art” Theatre – a theatre, café and dance hall in an old military tent (2003 – 2009), to creating an entirely improvised Stand’art cabaret with a variable cast of two to five actors and chamber puppet performances (Hrusice 1907, Vajce), to firmly fixed and technically complicated stage works, such as the action historical fiction Pérák – What’s in a name?
 It’s actions that count! at the Archa Theatre or the moving pub site-specific Brass Band featuring almost 30 performers of all generations played among the tables of the Baráčnická rychta dance hall in Mala Strana or the Domovina venue in Holešovice.

-In Prague, Vosto5 operates at present as a permanent guest of the Ypsilon Studio, where it regularly stages its more intimate productions.
+In Prague, Vosto5 operates at present as a permanent guest of the Ypsilon Studio and the Jatka78, where it regularly stages its more intimate productions.
 From the start of 2013, Vosto5 has regularly presented Pérák and from 2016 Colonization – A New Origin at the Archa Theatre in Prague and is also planning further collaborations with this theatre.
 The Brass Band project is presented in a serial format at the Domovina venue in Holesovice.
 The theatre also cooperates long-term with the 4+4 Days in Motion Festival and stages its performances at festivals and guest performances throughout the Czech Republic and abroad.

 In addition to theatre, Vosto5 has also created numerous television skits for Czech TV and the music television station Óčko.
 It has also created radio plays, such as the production of Košičan or the cabaret performances Red Wave created for Czech Radio.
 The theatre also presents its regular talk show Kupé v lese, which regularly hosts fascinating social and cultural figures.